First Universalist Church (Elgin, Illinois): Architecture

 The two-story masonry structure was built to resemble a pocket watch.
 The building is found on a triangular lot at the southeast corner of the intersection of Villa and Dupage Streets.
 The building's design is strongly influenced by the Richardsonian Romanesque style.
-The body of the church has sixteen sides with a tented roof.
-A tower with a conical roof rises to the same height as the body.
+The body of the church has sixteen sides with a tented roof, and a tower with a conical roof rising to the same height as the body.
 This tower is connected to the body with entrances on both sides.
-The entranceways have gabled roofs and pediments.
-A similar design is found on the two centrally-located bays of the body on the northeast and southwest.
+The entranceways have gabled roofs and pediments, a design similarly found on the two centrally located bays of the body on the northeast and southwest.
 The church features a 4 ft stone base and water table.
 Eight bays feature flanking pilasters with a wide arch window.
 The windows of the building are the original stained glass designs.